caitpj/redshift-cumulative-table-design/README.md

 # Redshift Cumulative Table Design

-This is a fork of @EcZachly brilliant [cumulative-table-design](https://github.com/EcZachly/cumulative-table-design) repo.
+This is a fork repository of @EcZachly brilliant [cumulative-table-design](https://github.com/EcZachly/cumulative-table-design) repo.
 The difference between this repo and the original are the following:
 - This repo uses AWS Redshift syntax and functions, rather than Presto/Trino.
 - This repo includes mock data, found in the 'tables' .sql files.
 This allows the reader to more easily implement the design example.
 - This repo includes a final query that aggregates the user data to something you'd expect in a front-end data model.